sjb3d/spark/README.md

 }
 ```

-The structs also provide functions to enable extensions and dependencies that are not already satisified by the given core version of Vulkan.
+The structs also provide functions to enable extensions and dependencies that are not already promoted to the given core version of Vulkan.

 ```rust
 let mut extensions = DeviceExtensions::new(core_version);